JSExplore/nodejs-questions-answers/README.md

 #### Answer: D

-`string_decoder` is user to decode Buffer object into strings.
+`string_decoder` is used to decode Buffer object into strings.

 </details>